 Have you ever wondered why government employees seem to retire at such a young age?
 Well, the reason is that government retirement systems often have retirement eligibility rules allowing people to do so.
-This is such an important benefit that many government workers do not seek employment outside the public sector or even outside organizations within their own retirement systems.
+It is such an important benefit that many government workers do not seek employment outside the public sector or even outside organizations within their own retirement systems.

 Government retirement systems base retirement eligibility on two factors: age and years of service.
-For almost every government retirement system there is some number that represents the sum of an employee's age and years of service that once reached makes an employee eligible to retire.
+For almost every government retirement system there is some number that represents the sum of an employee's age and years of service that, once reached, makes an employee eligible to retire.

 The Rule of 80

 Many systems use the rule of 80.
-This means that once an employee's age and years of service total 80, the employee is eligible to retire.
+It means that once an employee's age and years of service total 80, the employee is eligible to retire.
 Here is an example.
 An employee begins working for a government agency at age 27.
 The organization’s retirement system operates under the rule of 80.
 Given this employee’s age and the rule of 80, the employee will be eligible to retire at age 53 1/2 after 26 1/2 years of service.

-This early retirement age gives the employee plenty of working years left to pursue a second career or come back to public service to double dip.
+This early retirement age gives the employee plenty of working years left to pursue a second career or come back to public service to double-dip.
 Double dipping is when an employee has retired and is drawing an annuity but is also working and earning a salary in an organization that participates in the same retirement system.

 Retirement systems often have provisions for those who start in public service very late in their careers.
 Systems may adopt a retirement age where people can retire even if they have not reached the rule of 80.
 Many systems allow employees age 65 to retire regardless of their years of service.
 These individuals receive small annuities because of their few years in the system, and they may not have the same health care benefits as those who reach the rule of 80 before retiring.